INSURWAVE case study: information rearchitecture

 card sorting

-• Highlighted all possible actions/flows within our platform and created their respective cards
+• Highlighted all possible actions/flows within our platform and created these as cards

 • Asked participants to group these actions how they saw fit and then to name these groups